Admin Tokens

 3. On the Create Admin Token page, give your token a name.

-1. Choose which rights this admin token grants and select the appropriate options for your admin token use case.
+5. Choose the permission(s) that this admin token grants and select the appropriate options for your admin token use case.

 Admin Token Secret